 - Planning Culturally and Linguistically Appropriate Services: Offers health plans an approach to defining the needs of multi-ethnic members and developing culturally and linguistically appropriate services for them.

 - Agency for Healthcare Research and Quality: The Health Literacy Universal Precautions Toolkit (2nd edition) is a free set of tools to help primary care practices improve interactions between patients and staff.
-For fastest engagement, begin with the Quick Start Guide.
+For the fastest engagement, begin with the Quick Start Guide.

 - American Indian and Alaska Native Culture Card: The culture card enhances cultural competence when serving American Indian and Alaska Native communities.
 It covers regional differences, cultural customs, spirituality, communication styles, the role of veterans and older adults, and health disparities.